Title

 Case Summary (G.R.
 No. 232192)

-On April 6, 2006, at approximately 5:00–6:00 p.m., AAA was playing in front of Miranda’s house.
-Miranda allegedly pulled the child inside his house, undressed him, told him to lie down, and inserted his penis into the child’s anal orifice, causing pain and crying.
-AAA informed his stepfather BBB; by about 8:30 p.m.
-BBB and AAA reported the incident to the barangay police.
-Barangay police officers went to Miranda’s house and invited him to the barangay hall; Miranda voluntarily accompanied them and was detained after AAA identified him as the assailant.
-Miranda denied the accusation, asserting a fatherly relationship with the child and friendship with BBB.
+At around 5:00 to 6:00 p.m. on April 6, 2006, six-year-old AAA was playing in front of the house of petitioner Alejandro C. Miranda when Miranda allegedly pulled the child inside his house, undressed him, ordered him to lie down, and inserted his penis into the child’s anal orifice.
+AAA cried in pain and immediately reported the incident to his stepfather, BBB.
+By 8:30 p.m. that evening BBB and AAA went to the barangay police and lodged a complaint.
+Barangay Police Officers Reynaldo Espino and Roberto Fernandez proceeded to Miranda’s house and invited him to accompany them to the barangay hall to clear up the complaint.
+Miranda voluntarily went with them and was detained after AAA identified him as the assailant.
+Miranda denied the allegation, asserting a close relationship with AAA and BBB.

-The Court analyzed Rule 113, Section 5 (circumstances where warrantless arrests are lawful).
-It found the barangay police did not effect a lawful warrantless arrest under subsection (a) (they were not present at the commission of the offense) or subsection (b) (they did not possess personal knowledge of facts establishing probable cause; they acted on information from the victim’s stepfather).
-The Court reiterated the distinction between personally gathering information and having personal knowledge.
-Because the arrest was not lawful under Rule 113, Section 5, the subsequent inquest conducted by the City Prosecutor was void under Rule 112, Section 7, which permits inquest only when the suspect is lawfully arrested without a warrant.
-The Court also noted the general principle that the absence of a preliminary investigation affects regularity but not the trial court’s jurisdiction to try the case.
+The Court examined Rule 113, Section 5, Revised Rules of Criminal Procedure, and concluded that the barangay police did not effect a lawful warrantless arrest within the meaning of Section 5 because they were not present at the time of the crime and had no personal knowledge of facts establishing probable cause; they acted on information relayed by BBB and AAA.
+The Court emphasized the distinction between personal gathering of information and personal knowledge, citing People v.
+Manlulu and related authorities.
+The Court therefore held that the inquest investigation before the City Prosecutor was void because Rule 112, Section 7 authorizes inquest only when a person is lawfully arrested without a warrant for an offense requiring preliminary investigation.
+Notwithstanding this conclusion, the Court held that the absence of a preliminary investigation does not divest the trial court of jurisdiction over the person or render the Information defective.

 ...continue reading